-The Bank is managed by the Board of Directors (the "Board"), which is responsible for ensuring strategic direction, management supervision and adequate control of the Bank, with the ultimate goal of increasing the long-term value of the Bank and protecting the corporate interest at large, in compliance with the current legislation and regulatory framework, including the provisions of the Relationship Framework Agreement between the Bank and the HFSF, as amended from time to time.
+The Bank is managed by its Board of Directors, which is responsible for setting strategy, overseeing Management and adequately controlling the Bank, with the ultimate goal of increasing the long-term value of the Bank and protecting the corporate interest at large, in compliance with the current legislation and regulatory framework, as amended from time to time.

-The Board's tasks, key responsibilities and authorities are set out in Greek law 4548/2018, the Greek Banking Legislation, EU Regulation 468/2014, Greek law 4706/2020, Greek law 3864/2010 and the Relationship Framework Agreement between the Bank and the HFSF, all as each time in force, the Hellenic Corporate Governance Code of the Hellenic Corporate Governance Council, which the Bank has adopted, constituting the Hellenic Corporate Governance Code for Companies with securities listed on the stock market, in accordance with Article 17 of Greek law 4706/2020 and Article 4 of Decision 2/905/3.3.2021 of the board of directors of the Hellenic Capital Market Commission, as well as in the Bank's internal corporate governance framework, i.e. the Bank's Articles of Association and the Bank's Corporate Governance Code, which includes additional provisions in compliance with more specific corporate governance framework applying to credit institutions, as well as provisions on internal arrangements and processes that the Bank implements in compliance with the relevant legal and regulatory framework.
+The Board's tasks, key responsibilities and authorities are set out in Greek Law 4548/2018, Greek Law 4261/2014 on the access to the activity of credit institutions and prudential supervision of credit institutions, Regulation (EU) 468/2014 establishing the framework for cooperation within the SSM between the ECB and NCAs and with national designated authorities (the "SSM Framework Regulation"), Bank of Greece Governor's Act No. 2577/9.3.2006, Greek Law 4706/2020 on Corporate Governance of Sociétés Anonymes, the HFSF Law, all as each time in force, the Hellenic Corporate Governance Code of the Hellenic Corporate Governance Council, which the Bank has adopted, constituting the Hellenic Corporate Governance Code for Companies with securities listed on the stock market, in accordance with Article 17 of Greek Law 4706/2020 and Article 4 of Decision 2/905/3.3.2021 of the Board of Directors of the Hellenic Capital Market Commission ("Hellenic Corporate Governance Code"), as well as in the Bank's internal Corporate Governance Framework (i.e. the Bank's Articles of Association and Corporate Governance Code), which includes additional provisions in compliance with more specific corporate governance framework applying to credit institutions, as well as provisions on internal arrangements and processes that the Bank implements in compliance with the relevant legal and regulatory framework.